finleysg/bhmc-cli/README.md

 * Scroll to top on mobile
 * Match play cannot handle multiple documents
 * Upload 2 day event teetimes?
+* Note on the payment FAQ for opt in to remember card (announcement too)
+* ByLaw updates to the website
+* Dam Cup rules document or html on the dc page
+* Add green fees to online skins
+* $55 patron card fee

 ### Possible Enhancements/Features
 * Skins online signup